-Conduct Before and After School (All Grade Levels)
+Conduct Before and After School

-Teachers and administrators have full authority over student conduct at before- or after-school activities.
-Whether a school activity is on or off district premises, students are subject to the same rules of conduct that apply during the instructional day.
-Misbehavior will be subject to consequences established by the Student Code of Conduct or any stricter standards of behavior established by the sponsor for extracurricular participants.
+Teachers and administrators have full authority over student conduct at before- or after-school activities on district premises and at school-sponsored events off district premises, such as play rehearsals, club meetings, athletic practices, and special study groups or tutorials.
+Students are subject to the same rules of conduct that apply during the instructional day and will be subject to consequences established by the Student Code of Conduct; or any stricter standards of behavior established by the sponsor for extracurricular participants.